CodeKill3r/BCD2000HIDplus/README.md

 You have to open the controller and reprogram the EEPROM inside to apply this firmware.

-Thanks to Davy for sharing his step by step guide https://davy.cf/bcd2000
+Thanks to Davy for sharing his step by step guide: https://davy.cf/bcd2000